amar-deep-2025/restfull-web-services/README.md

 3) create method handleMethodArgumentNotValid with @Nullable and @Override
 4)  Found Total Errors ex.getErrorCount() and First error provide by  ex.getFieldError().getDefaultMessage()
 5) return responseEntity with (errorDetails, StatusCode and statusBody)

+# Swagger UI
+1) Swagger Ui allows you to make to check, test, and document your rest APIs interactively - directly from your browser.
+It's powerful tool especially when working with Spring Boot APIs.

+2) See all your REST endpoints
+3) send Test requests
+4)  see real-time response
+5) check request models
+6) authorize APIs
+7) Generate API docs